 This is a paste wax that uses Meguiar’s ‘Thin Film’ technology, meaning that application and buffing off is easy, with or without a powered buffer.
-Meguiar’s do say that due to the nature of the wax, it can be applied and buffed off in full sunlight, but in all honesty, the results are better if you can shade the vehicle.
+Meguiar’s says that due to the nature of the wax, it can be applied and buffed off in full sunlight.
+But, the results are better if you can shade the vehicle.

 The G18211 Ultimate Paste wax incorporates Meguiar’s hydrophobic polymer tech as well, which helps to increase the surface tension, meaning that water just beads up and rolls right off, for months rather than days or weeks.